 The Mourning of the Exiles in Babylon

-137 1 By the rivers of Babylon, There we sat down, yea, we wept, When we remembered Zion.
-2 Upon the willows in the midst thereof We hanged up our harps.
-3 For there they that led us captive required of us songs, And they that wasted us [required of us] mirth, [saying], Sing us one of the songs of Zion.
-4 How shall we sing Jehovah's song In a foreign land?
-5 If I forget thee, O Jerusalem, Let my right hand forget [her skill].
-6 Let my tongue cleave to the roof of my mouth, If I remember thee not; If I prefer not Jerusalem Above my chief joy.
+137 1 By the rivers of Babylon, there we sat down; yea, we wept when we remembered Zion.
+2 We hanged our harps upon the willows in the midst thereof.
+3 For there they that carried us away captive required of us a song; and they that made us wail [required] mirth, [saying,] Sing us [one] of the songs of Zion.
+4 How should we sing a song of Jehovah's upon a foreign soil?
+5 If I forget thee, Jerusalem, let my right hand forget [its skill]; 6 If I do not remember thee, let my tongue cleave to my palate: if I prefer not Jerusalem above my chief joy.

-7 Remember, O Jehovah, against the children of Edom The day of Jerusalem; Who said, Rase it, rase it, Even to the foundation thereof.
-8 O daughter of Babylon, that art to be destroyed, Happy shall he be, that rewardeth thee As thou hast served us.
-9 Happy shall he be, that taketh and dasheth thy little ones Against the rock.
+7 Remember, O Jehovah, against the sons of Edom, the day of Jerusalem; who said, Lay [it] bare, Lay [it] bare, down to its foundation!
+8 Daughter of Babylon, who art to be laid waste, happy he that rendereth unto thee that which thou hast meted out to us.
+9 Happy he that taketh and dasheth thy little ones against the rock.

 Thanksgiving for the LORD's Favor

-138 1 I will give thee thanks with my whole heart: Before the gods will I sing praises unto thee.
-2 I will worship toward thy holy temple, And give thanks unto thy name for thy lovingkindness and for thy truth: For thou hast magnified thy word above all thy name.
-3 In the day that I called thou answeredst me, Thou didst encourage me with strength in my soul.
-4 All the kings of the earth shall give thee thanks, O Jehovah, For they have heard the words of thy mouth.
-5 Yea, they shall sing of the ways of Jehovah; For great is the glory of Jehovah.
+138 1 I will give thee thanks with my whole heart; before the gods will I sing psalms of thee.
+2 I will bow down toward the temple of thy holiness, and celebrate thy name for thy loving-kindness and for thy truth; for thou hast magnified thy word above all thy name.
+3 In the day when I called thou answeredst me; thou didst encourage me with strength in my soul.
+4 All the kings of the earth shall celebrate thee, Jehovah, when they have heard the words of thy mouth; 5 And they shall sing in the ways of Jehovah, for great is the glory of Jehovah.

-6 For though Jehovah is high, yet hath he respect unto the lowly; But the haughty he knoweth from afar.
-7 Though I walk in the midst of trouble, thou wilt revive me; Thou wilt stretch forth thy hand against the wrath of mine enemies, And thy right hand will save me.
-8 Jehovah will perfect that which concerneth me: Thy lovingkindness, O Jehovah, [endureth] for ever; Forsake not the works of thine own hands.
+6 For Jehovah is high; but he looketh upon the lowly, and the proud he knoweth afar off.
+7 Though I walk in the midst of trouble, thou wilt revive me: thou wilt stretch forth thy hand against the anger of mine enemies, and thy right hand shall save me.
+8 Jehovah will perfect what concerneth me: thy loving-kindness, O Jehovah, [endureth] for ever; forsake not the works of thine own hands.

 God's Omnipresence and Omniscience

-139 1 O Jehovah, thou hast searched me, and known [me].
-2 Thou knowest my downsitting and mine uprising; Thou understandest my thought afar off.
-3 Thou searchest out my path and my lying down, And art acquainted with all my ways.
-4 For there is not a word in my tongue, But, lo, O Jehovah, thou knowest it altogether.
-5 Thou hast beset me behind and before, And laid thy hand upon me.
-6 [Such] knowledge is too wonderful for me; It is high, I cannot attain unto it.
+139 1 Jehovah, thou hast searched me, and known [me].
+2 Thou knowest my down-sitting and mine uprising, thou understandest my thought afar off; 3 Thou searchest out my path and my lying down, and art acquainted with all my ways; 4 For there is not yet a word on my tongue, [but] lo, O Jehovah, thou knowest it altogether.
+5 Thou hast beset me behind and before, and laid thy hand upon me.
+6 O knowledge too wonderful for me! it is high, I cannot [attain] unto it.

-7 Whither shall I go from thy Spirit?
-Or whither shall I flee from thy presence?
-8 If I ascend up into heaven, thou art there: If I make my bed in Sheol, behold, thou art there.
-9 If I take the wings of the morning, And dwell in the uttermost parts of the sea; 10 Even there shall thy hand lead me, And thy right hand shall hold me.
-11 If I say, Surely the darkness shall overwhelm me, And the light about me shall be night; 12 Even the darkness hideth not from thee, But the night shineth as the day: The darkness and the light are both alike [to thee].
-13 For thou didst form my inward parts: Thou didst cover me in my mother's womb.
-14 I will give thanks unto thee; For I am fearfully and wonderfully made: Wonderful are thy works; And that my soul knoweth right well.
-15 My frame was not hidden from thee, When I was made in secret, [And] curiously wrought in the lowest parts of the earth.
-16 Thine eyes did see mine unformed substance; And in thy book they were all written, [Even] the days that were ordained [for me], When as yet there was none of them.
+7 Whither shall I go from thy Spirit? and whither flee from thy presence?
+8 If I ascend up into the heavens thou art there; or if I make my bed in Sheol, behold, thou [art there]; 9 [If] I take the wings of the dawn [and] dwell in the uttermost parts of the sea, 10 Even there shall thy hand lead me, and thy right hand shall hold me.
+11 And if I say, Surely darkness shall cover me, and the light about me be night; 12 Even darkness hideth not from thee, and the night shineth as the day: the darkness is as the light.
+13 For thou hast possessed my reins; thou didst cover me in my mother's womb.
+14 I will praise thee, for I am fearfully, wonderfully made.
+Marvellous are thy works; and [that] my soul knoweth right well.
+15 My bones were not hidden from thee when I was made in secret, curiously wrought in the lower parts of the earth.
+16 Thine eyes did see my unformed substance, and in thy book all [my members] were written; [during many] days were they fashioned, when [as yet] there was none of them.

-17 How precious also are thy thoughts unto me, O God!
-How great is the sum of them!
-18 If I should count them, they are more in number than the sand: When I awake, I am still with thee.
-19 Surely thou wilt slay the wicked, O God: Depart from me therefore, ye bloodthirsty men.
-20 For they speak against thee wickedly, And thine enemies take [thy name] in vain.
-21 Do not I hate them, O Jehovah, that hate thee?
-And am not I grieved with those that rise up against thee?
-22 I hate them with perfect hatred: They are become mine enemies.
-23 Search me, O God, and know my heart: Try me, and know my thoughts; 24 And see if there be any wicked way in me, And lead me in the way everlasting.
+17 But how precious are thy thoughts unto me, O God! how great is the sum of them!
+18 [If] I would count them, they are more in number than the sand.
+When I awake, I am still with thee.
+19 Oh that thou wouldest slay the wicked, O +God!
+And ye men of blood, depart from me.
+20 For they speak of thee wickedly, they take [thy name] in vain, thine enemies.
+21 Do not I hate them, O Jehovah, that hate thee? and do not I loathe them that rise up against thee?
+22 I hate them with perfect hatred; I account them mine enemies.
+23 Search me, O God, and know my heart; prove me, and know my thoughts; 24 And see if there be any grievous way in me; and lead me in the way everlasting.

-13 1 If I speak with the tongues of men and of angels, but have not love, I am become sounding brass, or a clanging cymbal.
-2 And if I have [the gift of] prophecy, and know all mysteries and all knowledge; and if I have all faith, so as to remove mountains, but have not love, I am nothing.
-3 And if I bestow all my goods to feed [the poor], and if I give my body to be burned, but have not love, it profiteth me nothing.
+13 1 If I speak with the tongues of men and of angels, but have not love, I am become sounding brass or a clanging cymbal.
+2 And if I have prophecy, and know all mysteries and all knowledge, and if I have all faith, so as to remove mountains, but have not love, I am nothing.
+3 And if I shall dole out all my goods in food, and if I deliver up my body that I may be burned, but have not love, I profit nothing.

-4 Love suffereth long, [and] is kind; love envieth not; love vaunteth not itself, is not puffed up, 5 doth not behave itself unseemly, seeketh not its own, is not provoked, taketh not account of evil; 6 rejoiceth not in unrighteousness, but rejoiceth with the truth; 7 beareth all things, believeth all things, hopeth all things, endureth all things.
+4 Love has long patience, is kind; love is not emulous [of others]; love is not insolent and rash, is not puffed up, 5 does not behave in an unseemly manner, does not seek what is its own, is not quickly provoked, does not impute evil, 6 does not rejoice at iniquity but rejoices with the truth, 7 bears all things, believes all things, hopes all things, endures all things.

-8 Love never faileth: but whether [there be] prophecies, they shall be done away; whether [there be] tongues, they shall cease; whether [there be] knowledge, it shall be done away.
-9 For we know in part, and we prophesy in part; 10 but when that which is perfect is come, that which is in part shall be done away.
-11 When I was a child, I spake as a child, I felt as a child, I thought as a child: now that I am become a man, I have put away childish things.
-12 For now we see in a mirror, darkly; but then face to face: now I know in part; but then shall I know fully even as also I was fully known.
-13 But now abideth faith, hope, love, these three; and the greatest of these is love.
+8 Love never fails; but whether prophecies, they shall be done away; or tongues, they shall cease; or knowledge, it shall be done away.
+9 For we know in part, and we prophesy in part: 10 but when that which is perfect has come, that which is in part shall be done away.
+11 When I was a child, I spoke as a child, I felt as a child, I reasoned as a child; when I became a man, I had done with what belonged to the child.
+12 For we see now through a dim window obscurely, but then face to face; now I know partially, but then I shall know according as I also have been known.
+13 And now abide faith, hope, love; these three things; and the greater of these [is] love.